 Impression criteria is an optional step when setting up an A/B test.
-It essentially allows you to add a pre-filter on who is tracked in your A/B test analytics.
+Impression criteria essentially allow you to add a pre-filter on who is tracked in your A/B test analytics.

-So, if you want to limit your A/B test to just users that have completed a certain Event (made a purchase, or viewed the signup page), or reached a certain State in your app (a level in a game), then impression criteria can be very powerful, and yield very focused results.
+So, if you want to limit your A/B test to just users that have completed a certain Event (made a purchase, or viewed the signup page), or reached a certain State in your app (a level in a game), then impression criteria can help yield more focused results.

 How Leanplum evaluates qualified users

-To be clear, users are still evaluated against the targets and assigned to any relevant A/B tests upon app start.
-They just won’t be shown in the analytics until triggering the impression criteria, if one is specified.
+To be clear, users are still evaluated against your test targets and assigned to any relevant A/B tests upon app start.
+These users just won’t show up in analytics until they trigger the impression criteria (if one is specified).

 When to use impression criteria